dkaushik94/Gitlab-Jenkins/README.md

             }
 	}
 ```
 We use this code as part of the script in a master job xml.
 We again use python jenkins to create a master job and then build the created job.
 This job will inturn create a job for each of the repo in gitlab.
-It is important to verify the url and replace the `private_token` with the one we got in gitlab.</br>
+It is important to verify the url and replace the `private_token` with the one we got in gitlab.<br>

 We need to now run the create_master_job script which will accomplish all of this.
-Open terminal and run the command `python3 create_master_job.py` </br>
+Open terminal and run the command `python3 create_master_job.py` <br>

 This has now created a job for each of the repo present in the gitlab as shown below